Clarity logoClarity logoClarity

 IRS Schedule A: Complete Guide to Itemized Deductions

-Understand when itemizing beats the standard deduction and how to claim mortgage interest, charitable donations, state taxes, and medical expenses on.
+How to know when itemizing beats the standard deduction — claim mortgage interest, charitable donations, state taxes, and medical expenses on Schedule A.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Schedule A is the IRS form for itemized deductions; the detailed list of personal expenses that can reduce your taxable income beyond the standard deduction.
 From mortgage interest and charitable donations to state taxes and medical bills, Schedule A is where taxpayers who spend more than the standard deduction on deductible expenses can claim the difference.
-Since the Tax Cuts and Jobs Act nearly doubled the standard deduction in 2018, the number of itemizers has plummeted; but for those who qualify, the savings can be substantial.
+Since the Tax Cuts and Jobs Act nearly doubled the standard deduction in 2018, the number of itemizers has plummeted, but for those who qualify, the savings can be substantial.

 Itemized deductions have been part of the U.S. tax code since the beginning of the modern income tax.
 The concept is straightforward: certain personal expenses are considered worthy of tax relief because they serve public policy goals.
 Charitable giving is encouraged, homeownership is subsidized through the mortgage interest deduction, and extraordinary medical costs receive relief.